Adversarial Attacks and Robust Defenses in Speaker Embedding based Zero-Shot Text-to-Speech System: experimental settings

 \subsection{Speaker Encoder Adversarial Training}

 The adversarial attack methods are described in \ref{adv_gen}.
-For the PGD method, the perturbation limit $\epsilon$ is set to the 5\% of the maximum amplitude of each audio sample, with 20 interations and the step size $\alpha$ is decreases from 4e-3 to 4e-4 with cosine delay.
+For the PGD method, the perturbation limit $\epsilon$ is set to the 5\% of the maximum amplitude of each audio sample, with 20 iterations and the step size $\alpha$ is decreased from 4e-3 to 4e-4 with cosine delay.
 For the Adam optimizer-based method, $\epsilon$ is set to the 5\% of the maximum amplitude of each audio sample, with 50 iterations and the learning rate $lr$ that decays from 1e-3 to 1e-5 with cosine delay.
+To balance training costs, we adopt a relatively large perturbation range to accelerate adversarial sample generation.
+However, one can reduce the upper bound of $\epsilon$ and increase the number of iterations to obtain perturbations that are more imperceptible.

-In adversarial training, the batch-wise random targeted attack strategy is employed, where a batch of speech samples is selected, and each sample within the batch is randomly assigned a target sample with different speaker identity.
+In adversarial training, the batch-wise random targeted attack strategy is employed, where a batch of speech samples is selected, and each sample within the batch is randomly assigned a target sample with a different speaker identity.
 Adversarial examples are then generated using the adversarial attack method and combined with the original speeches to fine-tune the speaker encoder model.
 No data augmentation is applied.
 The model is optimized using an Adam optimizer with a cosine decay learning rate schedule, starting at 1e-3 and decaying to 1e-5.
 The batch size is 256, and the number of epochs is 3.